NOTICE: Information may be revised due to the ever-changing nature of the COVID-19 pandemic. Updated 5/28/20.

 The Lift service does not operate on Sunday or major holidays.

-The Lift service operates within 3/4 mile of any fixed-route bus stop.
+The Lift service operates within 3/4 mile of any regular fixed-route bus stop.

 Ride tickets for the Lift may be purchased at Quincy Street Station, on this website by clicking on “Store”, through the mail, or at our outlet locations, which include all Topeka Dillons stores and HyVee.